Meri Biwi Ka Jawaab Nahin: Plot

-When Ajay returns, he finds out the truth and anxiously helps his wife in clearing her name.
+When Ajay returns, he finds out the truth and anxiously helps his wife clear her name.
 He manages to find the culprit that ruined his wife's reputation, but with the lack of evidence, he could not bring justice to his wife.
 Meanwhile, Radha's brother returns and is told what had happened by Gangu.
-In anger, he kills one of Bhairav's men and leaves the dead body in front of Chaurasia's mistress, Savitri's house in which he was sleeping.
-When Durga and Gangu see the dead body, Gangu awakes the villagers and they demand Savitri to come out.
+In anger, he kills one of Bhairav's men and leaves the dead body in front of Chaurasia's mistress, Savitri's house, in which he was sleeping.
+When Durga and Gangu see the dead body, Gangu awakens the villagers, and they demand Savitri come out.

 Scared of defamation, Chaurasia runs out through the back door only to be caught by the villagers and is beaten up by them.
 Ajay soon arrives at the scene and drags him to court.
 Ajay then twists the story as Chaurasia did with his false statement during Durga's trial.

 Unfortunately, Savitri comes in as his witness and states that they spent the night together and it was impossible for the murder to happen.
 Chaurasia is freed only to reveal that Savitri said what she said only because her child was kidnapped by Bhairav's men in order to free Chaurasia.
 Ballu confesses that he did the murder and is jailed.

 Soon after, Savitri goes to the higher authority to tell the truth.
 In the meantime, Durga and Ajay conduct Radha's wedding.
 But it is interrupted as Bhairav and Chaurasia wanted revenge on Durga and Ajay.
 Not long after the fight, the police come and arrest Bhairav and Chaurasia.

-In the end, Durga's name is cleared, Ballu manages to conduct his sister's wedding as he was granted bail, Durga was approached by entire politicians, Ajay was promoted and they lived happily ever after.
+In the end, Durga's name is cleared, Ballu manages to conduct his sister's wedding as he was granted bail, Durga was approached by entire politicians, Ajay was promoted, and they lived happily ever after.